Corporeality in Partner Dance: Rediscovering the Body Through Forró

 Dancing with Camila and Milena made me feel, more than ever, the creative possibilities hidden inside partner dance.

-Their bodies would suggest the things that their words would not tell me.
+With their bodies they suggested things that their words sometimes would not say.

-It was - and continues being - a process of rediscovery of my own body and movement possibilities within this dance form.
+It was - and still is - a process of rediscovering the possibilities of my own movement.

 One particular night here at home, Milena and I decided to dance in the yoga room inside my building.
 It is usually empty late at night.
 That evening she finally made a more substantial comment about my dance.
 She told me something that felt abstract at the time, but gradually became clearer over the following months: